zero-motorcycle-community/web-tools/README.md

  * `/logs/`
    * Where both uploaded `.bin` files are stored, as well as the parsed `.txt` versions of the same
  * `/vindecoder/`
-   * Files specifically related to the VIN decoder
+   * Files specifically related to the VIN decoder (log parser depends on this)
  * `/python/`
    * Should contain the most current version of the [Python zero-log-parser](https://github.com/zero-motorcycle-community/zero-log-parser)